Patent Ductus Arteriosus (PDA)

 What is PDA?

 Patent ductus arteriosus (PDA) is a heart defect found in the days or weeks after birth.
-The ductus arteriosus is a normal part of fetal blood circulation before a baby is born.
+The ductus arteriosus is a normal blood vessel that's part of fetal blood circulation before a baby is born.
 It’s an extra blood vessel that connects 2 arteries: the pulmonary artery and the aorta.
 The pulmonary artery carries blood from the heart to the lungs.
 The aorta carries blood from the heart to the body.
 Before birth, the ductus arteriosus lets blood go around (bypass) the lungs.
-This is because the baby gets oxygen from the mother.
+This is because the baby gets oxygen from the mother through the placenta.

 All babies are born with this opening between the aorta and the pulmonary artery.
-But it often closes on its own shortly after birth, once the baby breathes on its own.
-If it stays open (patent), it is called patent ductus arteriosus.
+But it often closes on its own shortly after birth, once the baby breathes on their own and inflates their lungs.
+If it stays open (patent), it's called patent ductus arteriosus.
 With PDA, extra blood flows to the lungs.
 If the PDA is large, too much blood goes to the lungs.
 The blood vessels and the lungs have to work much harder to handle the extra blood.
 This can lead to fluid buildup in the lungs.
 The baby can have a harder time breathing and feeding.

 PDA occurs twice as often in girls as in boys.